Important fund information

 LifePoints® Funds Target Portfolio Series Balanced Strategy

-FTSE EPRA NAREIT Developed Real Estate Index Net TR The FTSE EPRA NAREIT Developed Real Estate Index Net TR is a global market capitalization weighted index composed of listed real estate securities in the North American, European and Asian real estate markets.
+FTSE EPRA Nareit Developed Index The FTSE EPRA Nareit Developed Index is designed to track the performance of listed real estate companies and REITS worldwide.
 Global Real Estate Securities

-ICE BofA 1-3 Year U.S. Treasury Index The ICE BofA 1-3 Year US Treasury Index is an index representative of coupon-bearing U.S. Treasury debt with terms to maturity of at least one year.
+ICE BofA 1–3 Year US Treasury Index The ICE BofA 1–3 Year US Treasury Index is an unmanaged index that tracks the performance of the direct sovereign debt of the U.S. government having a maturity of at least one year and less than three years.
 Short Duration Bond

-MSCI AC World Index ex USA Net The MSCI AC World Index ex USA Net captures large- and mid-cap representation across 22 of 23 Developed Markets countries (excluding the U.S.) and 24 Emerging Markets countries.
+MSCI AC World Index ex USA The MSCI AC World Index ex USA captures large and mid-cap representation across 22 of 23 Developed Markets countries (excluding the U.S.) and 24 Emerging Markets countries.
 Tax-Managed International Equity

 Multifactor International Equity